Aishitha27/Bangalore-Air-Quality-Scores/README.md

 Due to data limitations, I implemented two approaches to evaluate air quality trends:

 *Subset Analysis:*
-Focused on areas with consistent data across selected years (e.g., 2018–2025).
+Focused on locations with consistent data across selected years (e.g., 2018–2025).
 This method ensures accuracy but excludes areas with incomplete data.

 *Imputation:*
-For areas with missing data in certain years, I used imputation techniques to estimate pollutant values.
-This method includes more areas but introduces assumptions about missing data.
+For loactions with missing data in certain years, I used imputation techniques to estimate pollutant values.
+This method includes more locations but introduces assumptions about missing data.

 **Subset Analysis Result**